Want the secondhand scoop?

 If you’re in Canada or the U.S., this website/app marketplace lets you set up “closets” or “boutiques” to sell secondhand, vintage and new clothing, beauty products and home decor.
 Selection tends to be heavy on the “pre-loved” items, meaning they are less than 20 years old, though there is a solid amount of vintage to be found.

-Buyers in Canada cover the flat-rate shipping (CA$13.49 plus GST/HST for home delivery via Canada Post) and Poshmark provides sellers with pre-paid, pre-addressed shipping labels.
+Buyers cover the flat-rate shipping for US$7.97 in the U.S. and CA$12.49 plus GST/HST for home deliver via Canada Post in Canada.
+Poshmark also provides sellers with pre-paid, pre-addressed shipping labels.

 The site accepts payment via credit or debit, and also allows trading if the buyer covers shipping costs.